ctzurcanu/virtues/docs/faith.md

 ### Lemma 1.1: Constructive Interference of Virtues

 Two virtues interfere constructively in a situation when:
-- the virtues arrise independently
+- the virtues arise independently
 - when one is artificially increased the other one does not decrease